History of Iran; Pre-Islam & Post-Islam

 • 1971 AD The 2,500-year celebration of the Persian Empire.

 • 1978 to 1979 AD People’s protests against the monarchy increased, and Mohammadreza Shah left Iran, leading to the collapse of the Pahlavi dynasty.
+The Shah of Iran 1979 escape is considered the official marker of the victory of Iran’s Islamic revolution.

-The Islamic Republic of Iran
+1979 – Present, The Islamic Republic of Iran

-Chronology of the Islamic Republic of Iran
+Chronology of the Islamic Republic of Iran:

 • 1979 AD The majority of Iranians voted to establish the government of the Islamic Republic of Iran under the leadership of Ayatollah Khomeini.